Japan's staff-heavy banks downsize and turn to technology for survival | The Japan Times

 “However, even in that situation, the low profitability of Japanese financial institutions is striking,” the report said, adding that “the number of employees at financial institutions and the number of branches may be in excess (overcapacity) relative to demand.”

-With technology companies like Rakuten Inc. and China’s Alibaba Group Holding Ltd. accelerating their expansion into fintech, banks are trying to keep pace by seeking partners and launching new ventures.
+With technology companies like Rakuten Inc. and China’s Alibaba Group Holding Ltd. accelerating their expansion into financial technologies, or fintech, banks are trying to keep pace by seeking partners and launching new ventures.

 SMFG launched a biometric identification venture called Poralify last year with NTT Data Corp. and Irish biometrics company Daon Inc., eyeing to pitch the technology to e-commerce companies and other businesses to ease online payment transactions.
 Also last year the company formed a joint venture with Yahoo Japan Corp. to analyze the bank’s client data in order to create new services.

-Mizuho is leading a consortium of banks to develop a cryptocurrency known as J-Coin in time for the Tokyo Olympics in 2020, when hundred of thousands of tourists are expected to visit Japan.
+Mizuho is leading a consortium of banks to develop a cryptocurrency known as J-Coin in time for the Tokyo Olympics in 2020, when higher numbers of tourists are expected to visit Japan.

 Staff writer Cory Baird contributed to this article.